 A vehicle is every device “upon which any person or property may be transported or drawn upon a highway.”
 This excludes trains, motorized wheelchairs, and/or horses.
-Other “vehicles” include:
+Other “vehicles” include scooters, mopeds, and motorcycles.

-This charge is treated the same as a DUI involving Serious Bodily Injury or Death, except, additionally, you must have been previously convicted at least 3 offenses involving DUI.
-This is a Class A felony.
-You will be facing life with possibility of parole or a definite term of 25 years.
-For either of these sentences, you must serve a minimum of 10 years before you are even eligible for parole.
+This charge is treated the same as a DUI involving Serious Bodily Injury or Death, except, this applies if you have previously been convicted of at least 2 prior DUIs.
+If this applies to your situation, you are likely facing a Class A Felony.
+This means you will be facing life with possibility of parole or a definite term of 25 years.
+For either of these sentences, you must serve a minimum of 10 years before you are eligible for parole.

-As you can see traffic offenses can be minor or life changing.
-If you or a loved one is facing any of the above charges, let the Wright Law Group, PC help you and ease your mind.
-Call us immediately at (702) 405-0001.
-We are available 24/7.
+As you can see, traffic offenses can be minor or life changing.
+If you or a loved one are facing any of the above charges, let the Wright Law Group, P.C. help you.
+Call us now at (702) 405-0001 to arrange a consultation.